amirkibbar/red-apple/README.md

 ## Registering a service with a Consul using an SSH tunnel

-Your Consul server might only be accessible using a gateway server if, for example, your Consul server is in some cloud prvoider, and you can only access its HTTP port through a tunnel.
+Your Consul server might only be accessible using a gateway server if, for example, your Consul server is in some cloud provider, and you can only access its HTTP port through a tunnel.
 In this case you can configure the registerConsulService extension to open an SSH tunnel and run the command against a local port routed through that tunnel.

 To clarify let's examine this scenario: